thinkphp/Basic-Graph-Algorithms/README.md

 5. Topological Sort

-   An abstract way of representing connectivity using nodes (also called vertices) and edges.
+   i) An abstract way of representing connectivity using nodes (also called vertices) and edges.
    We will label the nodes from 1 to n. m edges connect some pairs of nodes.
 Edges can be either one-directional or bidirectional.
    Nodes and Edges can have some auxiliary information.

-   Lots of problemes and formulated in terms of Graphs
+   ii) Lots of problems and formulated in terms of Graphs
    - Shortest path problems.
    - Network flow problemes.
    - Matching problemes.